-As of v2.0.0b27 an additional setting aliasInCheckNoOverSpecificRunsOnClauses is provided.
-It enables the special treatment of component "alias" type definitions (component type definitions without any owned definitions that extend another component type and inherit its definitions).
-If this setting is enabled (which it is by default), a function or an altstep specified to run on a given component type will only raise a warning if none of the definitions of the component type(s) that this component type extends directly (i.e. not considering the components extended by those components recursively) are used within the function or altstep.
-It supersedes the previously introduced extendsInCheckNoOverSpecificRunsOnClauses setting.
+As of v2.0.0b27 an additional setting aliasInCheckNoOverSpecificRunsOnClauses is provided to enable the special treatment of component "alias" type definitions (component type definitions without any owned definitions that extend another component type and inherit its definitions, enabled by default).
+If this setting is enabled, a function or an altstep specified to run on a given component will only raise a warning if none of the definitions of the component(s) that this component extends directly (not considering the components extended by those components recursively) are used within the function or altstep.
 For example:

 '''

 //base component

 type component componentWithDefinition {

 timer definedTimer;

 //extension with own definitions

 type component directExtension extends componentWithDefinition {

 var integer directExtensionVariable;

 //multi alias / extension ("pure", without own definitions)

 type component indirectAlias extends directExtension {

 }

 //multi alias / extension ("pure", without own definitions)

 type component pureAlias extends componentWithDefinition {

 //always good - base component

 function someFunctionOnBaseComponent ()

 runs on componentWithDefinition {

 definedTimer.start ( 10.0 );

-}

 //bad - no definition from directExtension used

 function someFunctionOnDirectAlias ()

 runs on directExtension {

 definedTimer.start ( 10.0 );

+//bad - no definition from aliased directExtension used

 '''

 '''

-//bad - no definition from aliased directExtension used

 function someFunctionOnMultiAlias ()

 runs on indirectAlias {

 definedTimer.start ( 10.0 );

 }